germuth/Kekule/README.md

 strong headway in step 2.
 We approach the problem first, by adding multiple restrictions to our resulting graphs.

-ìIn view of the application to conjugation in carbon chemistry, we could restrict attention to graphs where all nodes degrees  4î - Hesselink et al., 2007 [2].
+‚ÄúIn view of the application to conjugation in carbon chemistry, we could restrict attention to graphs where all nodes degrees  4‚Äù - Hesselink et al., 2007 [2].

 Hesselink himself has said that graphs could be restricted so nodes have degrees of 4 or less.
 However, we feel this is not strict enough.
 Every atom in such conjugated systems is involved in a double bond (or else the structure wouldnt be stable).
 Since double bonds are seen only in subgraphs, a node should be at maximum allowed to connect to 3 distinct vertices.

 What about ports?
-Ports arenít required to have a double bond in order for the structure to be stable.
+Ports aren‚Äôt required to have a double bond in order for the structure to be stable.
 However, in most molecules, at least one configuration involves a double bond at any given port.
-Additionally, ports are defined as atoms which ìother chemical groups can be attached to observe and influence behaviorî [1].
+Additionally, ports are defined as atoms which ‚Äúother chemical groups can be attached to observe and influence behavior‚Äù [1].
 This means ports must have: (1) The capacity to form a double bond, and (2) One bond reserved to connect to outside chemical groups.
 Therefore we restrict ports to at maximum, be allowed to connect to 2 distinct vertices.
 Other than the degree of vertices, there are other inconsistencies with some of Hesselinks results [1].
 Graphs are permitted